mentos1386/dotfiles/README.md

 To make this work, [night theme switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) extension is needed and configured to use `scripts/sunrise.sh` and `scripts/sunset.sh` as "run commands".

+### MacOS support.

+Best effort.
+Known issues are:
+ - neovim has dbus dependencies (for theme switching).